-Spectrum_data Matrix containing the spectra in ppm, one row per spectrum. fromto.za List containing the borders in ppm of the intervals to aggregate.
+Spectrum_data Matrix containing the spectra in ppm, one row per spectrum. fromto.za List containing the borders in ppm of the intervals to aggregate. verbose If "TRUE", will print processing information.

 The interval is specified in the unit of the column names (which should be ppm).
 This aggregation is usually performed with urine samples that contains citrate.